connorhedgehog/multiturtle/README.md

 # multiturtle
 Sync up multiple ComputerCraft turtles to do one big task!
-Helpful for digging out tunnels, or building big paths.
+Helpful for digging out tunnels or building big paths.

 ## Requirements
 Material wise, you'll need: